suzyahyah/suzyahyah.github.io/_posts/2019-08-22-TreeLSTMS.md

 2. Given the parse tree structure which implicitly contains how the word units should be progressively combined, convert this into a *series of instructions* which explicitly describes how the words should be combined.

 3. Write a RNN that takes in a series of instructions on how to combine a list of inputs.
-This strategy is inspired by stack LSTMs (Dyer et al., 2015) with a key difference, that we can access any element of the 'stack'.
+This strategy is inspired by stack LSTMs (Dyer et al., 2015) and Easy-first parsing(Kipperwasser and Goldberg, 2016).
+The key advantage of the latter approach is that we can access any element of the 'stack' (therefore it is no longer a stack).

 #### **1. Parser**
 1. Download Stanford CoreNLP (2018 onwards) into your working directory.